 27.15.1 For each figure that cannot be properly graded because of viewing angle or distance, deduct 2 points.

-The effects of sun or weather are not grounds for a deduction.
+Clarification: Obscuration of the aircraft is not grounds for a deduction.

 28 Family-Specific Grading Criteria

 - 28.1.1 In addition to universal rules about lines, radii, and rolls, there are exceptions and rules unique to certain Family-Specific Grading Criteria. - 28.1.2 In the absence of specific instructions, figures are graded according to the Basic Criteria for Aerobatic Figures.